staticdev/linux-workstation-playbook/README.rst

    ansible-galaxy install -r requirements.yml

 Usage
 =====

 1. Make a copy of `default.config.yml` with the name `config.yml` and change the configurations you want to use.

+You can select additional installation of browser and assorted FOSS programs such as `OBS`_ or `Signal`_ messenger.

 2. Run the command:

 .. code:: console

    ansible-playbook main.yml -i inventory --ask-become-pass

 Overriding Defaults
 -------------------